Sights and Places in Indonesia

 Indonesia's capital and cultural melting pot.
 Taman Mini Indonesia (Indonesia in miniature), Sea World at Ancol and Ancol Dream Land, National Monument (Monas), cultural performances at Taman Ismail Marzuki, Wayang Museum, National Museum, Bird market (Pasar Burung), Istiqlal Mosque.

-Savor great meals at the many international restaurants, see Kelapa Sunda harbor with its many traditional pinisi sailing cargo ships from Sulawesi.
+Savor great meals at the many international restaurants, see Kelapa Sunda harbor with its traditional pinisi sailing cargo ships from Sulawesi.

-Not far from the harbor, in the old quarter of the city near Jalan Pakin and Kali Besar the old light house, Menara Syahbandar, the Maritime Museum and Cafe VOC Galangan give you a taste of colonial times.
+Not far from the harbor, in the old quarter of the city near Jalan Pakin and Kali Besar the old lighthouse, Menara Syahbandar, the Maritime Museum and Cafe VOC Galangan give you a taste of colonial times.

 Pulau Seribu (Thousand Islands)